• Skip to main content

 How to assess ARIA hidden warnings for potential problems

-In the example shown above, there are two elements that have aria-hidden="true" on them – a div and a paragraph.
-This is the exact code that is being flagged:
+In the example shown above, there are four elements that have aria-hidden="true" on them that have flagged an aria-hidden warning:

 • Is this item purely decorative?